Crondall: Oak Park Golf Club

 The Oak Park Golf Club was a golf club near Crondall, Farnham, Surrey in the South East of England.

 Oak Park Golf Club was operated by Get Golfing, who acquired it as part of their purchases from Crown Golf in 2020.
 The golf club closed in 2021 after Get Golfing terminated their lease with the landlord, Crondall Properties.

 Notable visitors and residents

 A panoramic view of this part of Hampshire may be gained from Queens View looking from East to West across Crondall.
 It takes its name from the fact that Queen Victoria admired this view whilst inspecting troops garrisoned at nearby Aldershot "Home of the British Army".
 Oliver Cromwell is reputed to have stayed in the Plume of Feathers in October 1645, when the siege of Basing House was in progress.

 Notable residents have included Field Marshall Edwin Bramall, former Head of the British Army and D-Day veteran, and motor racing journalist Denis Jenkinson.
+The entomologist Harold Maxwell-Lefroy was born in Crondall in 1877.